Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take codeine oral solution.

 - If you have been taking codeine oral solution for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
-Call your doctor if this medicine stops working well.
+Call your doctor if codeine oral solution stops working well.
 Do not take more than ordered.

 - The chance of very bad side effects may be higher in children.
 This may be more likely to happen in children who have breathing problems.
 Deadly breathing problems have happened with the use of codeine in some children.
 Talk with the doctor.